 Can Child Support Be Modified in Illinois?

-Child support can be modified, so if you or your former spouse has experienced significant changes, you may need to consult an attorney to understand how to modify a marital settlement agreement.
+Child support can be modified if you or your former spouse has experienced significant changes.
+Your attorney can guide you through how to modify a marital settlement agreement, if you qualify.

 Even without noticeable life changes in Oakbrook Terrace, IL, it is a good idea to review and adjust child support agreements periodically.
 Because changes can be so gradual, it can be difficult to notice that child support might no longer match income, expenses, and the child’s needs.

-Child support orders are not necessarily permanent and can be adjusted if there is a change in the circumstances of either the parent or the child.
 Income changes, changes in parenting time, changes in the child’s needs, cost of living adjustments, and emancipation of the child can all affect child support.
-That is because the Illinois child support calculation worksheet (used by the Illinois Department of Healthcare and Family Services) considers variables such as all income information, tax deductions, child-related expenses, and the number of children.
+The Illinois child support calculation worksheet (used by the Illinois Department of Healthcare and Family Services) considers variables such as all income information, tax deductions, child-related expenses, and the number of children.

 The worksheet is a standardized tool designed to ensure consistency in child support determinations.
 However, if a divorce was uncontested, then the parents might be able to have flexible discussions between themselves (or with attorneys or mediators) about modifying child support.
 From there, a judge only needs to approve the custom-made adjustments instead of making the decisions.